 The Cyprus Commission for the Protection of Competition (‘CPC’) is the administrative body responsible for enforcing and applying these statutory provisions pursuant to the relevant laws.
 The CPC is also responsible for applying the corresponding provisions in the Treaty on the Functioning of the EU (‘TFEU’).
 It is noted that Law 113(I)/2017 has effectively transposed EU Directive 2014/104/EU.

-The CPC, being an administrative body, is bound by administrative law and as a result, a recourse can be filed against all its decisions before the Administrative Court under section 146 of the Constitution of Cyprus (as of 1st January 2016; previously recourses were filed before the Supreme Court of Cyprus) and be reviewed by the said Court.
+The CPC, being an administrative body, is bound by administrative law and as a result, a recourse can be filed against all its decisions before the Administrative Court under section 146 of the Constitution of Cyprus (as of 1st January 2016; previously recourses were filed before the Supreme Court of Cyprus) and were reviewed by the said Court.

 In recent years, competition disputes have increased significantly and in Europe especially, record breaking fines have been imposed by the European Commission.